Criss-Wang/Criss-Wang.github.io/source/_posts/blogs/deep-learning-system-design-2.md

    - dependencies (this can be tricky a lot of times)
    - model json files? (example: hugging face models)
 3. how do you do the
-4. what's the size requirement?
+4. what\'s the size requirement?
 5. can we containerize it? (i.e. building an environment easy for deployment and serving)
 6. Is model-versioning done effectively?
 7. Does the saved model work perfectly in the infrastructure?
 (GPU?
 Memory?
 Network?)